meteor-useraccounts/meteor/packages/identity/API.md

 `Identity.authenticate` or `Identity.create`.
 Within the callbacks `this` will refer to the passed or created `invocation` object.

-## Server-side API
+## Server-side API for identity service developers

-### `Identity.validateNewIdentity(func)`
+### `Identity.registerService(identityService)`

-Set policy controlling whether new identities are added to the database.
-Analogous to `Accounts.validateNewUser`, but for identities instead of accounts.
+Register `identityService` as an identity service.

+`identityService.name` is the name of the identity service.

+`identityService.isValid` is a required function which takes an identity and returns true if the identity is valid.

+## Server-side API for policy enforcement

-### `Identity.validateAuthenticationAttempt(func)`
+### `Identity.validate(func)`

-Set policy controlling whether an identity is returned to the client.
-Analogous to `Accounts.validateLoginAttempt`, but for authenticating as an identity instead of logging in to an account.
+Set policy controlling whether an identity is valid.
+Analogous to `Accounts.validateNewUser` or `Accounts.validateLoginAttempt`, but for identities instead of accounts.
+The initial value of `attemptInfo.allowed` will be the value returned by the identity service's `isValid` callback.
+If that value is `false`, `func` can not override it (but can log the failure, for example).
+Otherwise, `func` can set `attemptInfo.allowed = false` if `attemptInfo.identity` should be considered invalid.
+All `func`s registered with `Identity.validate` are called whenever an identity is validated.

 ### `Accounts.addSignedUpInterceptor(func)`